Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Here is a list of active-duty military scholarships:

-It’s important to note there are additional requirements beyond being active duty.
+It’s important to note that there are additional requirements beyond being on active duty.
 For example, some military scholarships are affiliated with specific branches, units, or college majors.
 Others limit applicants to enlisted service members, while others may be open to officers, too.
 Since the rules can vary, it’s critical to determine your eligibility before you spend time applying.

-Grants for Active Duty Servicemembers
+Grants for Active Duty Service Members

 Active duty military personnel can also benefit from college grants.
 These aren’t as plentiful as scholarships, but that does not mean they aren’t worth exploring.